 Content warning: descriptions of medical symptoms, blood, weight and food tracking.

-Corra is a personal health app that is currently available in the Apple and Google Play stores.
+Corra is a personal health tracking app that is currently available in the Apple and Google Play stores.
 It can track a variety of health factors such as sleep, nutrition, and symptoms, which the app can then analyse to offer each user individual health insights over time.
 Corra also facilitates PDF downloads of health information which can be shared with a patient’s medical team.

 Corra was founded by Elya Lane and is primarily aimed at people living with a chronic illness.
 It aims to help them track their symptoms and identify potential triggers in a way that is not currently offered by any other app on the market.